staceyfras/lamp-stack/README.md

 Database(official project):
 ssh cs332a20@shell.ecs.fullerton.edu
-mysql -h mariadb -u cs332a20 -p
+mysql -h mariadb -u csxxxxx -p
-password: hievoosi
+password: xxxxxxx

 ## How To
 "use cs332aXX".
 Use "source createTables.sql; source insertData.sql;" in mariadb console to create db and fill with data.